 Selling an inherited property can come across as a daunting task for many of us.
-In addition to having to deal with the loss of a family member or close relative there are many legal concepts one has to be aware of such as inheritance tax, capital gains tax & more.
+In addition to dealing with the loss of a family member or close relative, there are many legal concepts one has to be aware of, such as inheritance tax, capital gains tax & more.

-To make things a little simpler, we've put together an easy step-by-step guide on how to sell your inherited house in the UK.
+To simplify things, we've put together an easy step-by-step guide on how to sell your inherited house in the UK.

 It’s always the first steps that are the hardest to take.
-When it comes to selling an inherited house, the first steps mainly consist of researching what tasks need to be undertaken and also obtaining insurances for the inherited premises.
+When selling an inherited house, the first steps mainly consist of researching what tasks need to be undertaken and obtaining insurance for the inherited premises.

-In almost all cases the recipients of inheritance are unsure of what will happen if they sell an inherited property.
-This is why it is imperative to start with research so you're prepared for everything.
+In almost all cases, the inheritance recipients are unsure of what will happen if they sell an inherited property.
+This is why it is imperative to start with research, so you're prepared for everything.

 Usually, when you inherit a house, all the debts have already been paid off.
-Unfortunately, that’s not always the case.
-Sometimes, if the previous owner died very unexpectedly, the house might still have some debts associated with it.
+But, unfortunately, that’s not always the case.
+Sometimes, if the previous owner died unexpectedly, the house might still have some debts.

 The best practice in this situation is to try and see if you can pause the payments until you sell the house.

-Most of the time an inherited house is also an empty house, and an empty house attracts hazards.
-The house can be exposed to a number of hazards, these include natural hazards such as pests or domestic incidents such as fires or floods.
+Most of the time, an inherited house is also an empty house, and an empty house attracts hazards.
+As a result, the house can be exposed to several risks; these include natural hazards such as pests or domestic incidents such as fires or floods.

-The best practice in this case is to insure your house for the time in between accepting the inheritance and selling the house.
-This way you can conserve the value of the house.
+The best practice, in this case, is to insure your house for the time between accepting the inheritance and selling the home.
+This way, you can conserve the value of the house.

-One of the most complicated steps when it comes to selling your inherited house is to figure out if and what type of taxes you will have to pay once the sale is completed.
+One of the most complicated steps when selling your inherited house is determining if and what type of taxes you will have to pay once the sale is completed.

 Customary, there are three types of fees/taxes:

 Let's take a closer look at these 3 below.